PopovEvgeniy/fastwiper/readme.txt

 The source code compiled under Open Watcom V2 Fork.
 But you can compile it under any modern C compiler.

+Note for MINGW–w64 and TDM–GCC users

+Don't forget to link your program with kernel32.lib.

 Contact

 You can send me a letter to tuzik87@inbox.ru